hizzuu/grpc-example/README.md

-# Go with gRPC Example
+# Microservices pattern with gRPC Example
 The Go language implementation of gRPC

 ## Architecture